teebot/websynth/README.md

-# Web Synthetizer From Hell
+# Web Synthetizer From Space 👽

 `npm i` to install, `npm start` to launch, `npm run build` to build